 LITERAL TRANSLATION: Knowledge is like a baobab tree, no one person can embrace it.

-SIZE: 32.5" x 22.5" (83cm x 57cm)

-PROJECT DESCRIPTION: Collage on strawboard enhanced with plywood and

-framed.

-APPRECIATION: Having the same philosophies as 'Quest for knowledge' In this collage, a figure is represented and surrounded with a lot teaching and learning materials such as books and chalk board etc. The environment presented suggest a situation for serious learning as shown in Figure 53.
-Exhibition: The Viewpoint In this project I have derived iconographic themes from proverbs, songs and folktales etc, from Avatime and translated them into collages.
+SIZE: 32.5" x 22.5" (83cm x 57cm) PROJECT DESCRIPTION: Collage on strawboard enhanced with plywood and framed.
+APPRECIATION: Having the same philosophies as 'Quest for knowledge'.
+In this collage, a figure is represented and surrounded with a lot of teaching and learning materials such as books and chalk board and others.
+The environment presented suggest a situation for serious learning as shown in Figure 53.

+Exhibition: The Viewpoint In this project I have derived iconographic themes from proverbs, songs and folktales and others, from Avatime and translated them into collages.
 At the end of the exercise, I mounted an exhibition of the collage works.
-The exhibition took place in the MFA block on the 4th of March.
-It started with the preparation of the space for the exhibition, writing of posters and placing them at vantage points of the University Campus especially the painting and Sculpture departments, as well as giving out brochures to students and lectures, inviting them to came and witness the event.
+The exhibition took place in the MFA block on the 4th of March 2010.
+It started with the preparation of the space for the exhibition, publicity at vantage points of the University Campus especially the painting and Sculpture departments, as well as giving out brochures to students and lectures, inviting them to come and witness the event.
 The collages, twenty four in number, were mounted in the exhibition hall.
 The exhibition was opened in the morning.
 It attracted a good number of viewers.
 Some of them critiqued the works and the display.
 I documented the show and the critique sessions.
 One spectator wanted to know if the Euro-Western frames had any link to the Ghanaian iconography and the collage subject being explored.
 He also noted that the frames were all identical and could not be speaking the same language in all twenty four collages.
 A few others questioned the labels and titles which were pasted directly on the picture plane without recourse to their possible function as collage elements.
 By the end of the exhibition, I was satisfied that my works and display had prompted such critical comments.
 I knew at once that they would be useful in my future career as an artist.
 By about 5.30 p.m. the curtains on the exhibition were brought down.
-KNUST Chapter Six Catalogue of Collages and Exhibition Views This chapter is presented in the form of a photographic essay.
+Chapter Six Catalogue of Collages and Exhibition Views This chapter is presented in the form of a photographic essay.
 It presents annotated catalogue of collages described in chapter five and a photographic documentation of ensuing exhibition.

 Figure 30: KEPAKAP! / DUMENYO / PATRIOTISM "A town is good, but it does not compare ones hometown".
-Size: 40" x 30" (108 cm x 82cm)
+Size: 40" x 30" (108 cm x 82cm) Medium: Finely-chopped coloured sewing thread and pieces of stiffened cloth on straw board and enhanced with plywood and framed.

 Figure 31: TITLE: DZITR!T\$K\$ / ~L\$EBEGATS\$ / REVERSION "It is not a taboo to return to take back what you forget".

-SIZE: 20" x 16.5" (51cm x 42cm) Medium: Finely-chopped coloured sewing thread and pieces stiffened cloth on straw board and framed in glass.
+SIZE: 20" x 16.5" (51cm x 42cm) Medium: Finely-chopped coloured sewing thread and pieces of stiffened cloth on straw board and framed in glass.

 Figure 32: TITLE: IJIDODO / DZIDODO / COURAGE "One does not refuse to go to war because of death".

-SIZE: 20" x 16.5" (51cm x 40.5cm) Medium: Finely-chopped coloured sewing thread and pieces stiffened cloth on straw board and framed in glass.
+SIZE: 20" x 16.5" (51cm x 40.5cm) Medium: Finely-chopped coloured sewing thread and pieces of stiffened cloth on straw board and framed in glass.

 Figure 33: TITLE: AX\$!GAGLA / D\$SESE / HARD WORK "It is fire one uses to extract honey".

-SIZE: 40"x30" (102cm x 90cm)
+SIZE: 40"x30" (102cm x 90cm) Medium: Finely-chopped coloured sewing thread and pieces of stiffened cloth on straw board and enhanced with plywood and framed.